carsakiller/Carsas-CommandsV2/README.md

+**Carsa's Commands is officially end of life (EOF)**.
+The new changes to the addon API from the space update are the final nail in the coffin.
+Developing an addon of this size and complexity requires lots of work to be done to fix issues in the API and game.
+Many of these issues have existed since v1 of the game and there are no fixes in sight.

+The amount of work required to fix Carsa's Commands and get it back working the way I would like is too great for me to justify.
+I have not played the game in almost two years now, except to test patches for Carsa's Commands.

+Carsa's Commands is licensed under a [MIT license](https://github.com/carsakiller/Carsas-CommandsV2?tab=MIT-1-ov-file#readme), meaning, so long as the license is included, anyone is free to continue enjoying the freedoms that the license grants, including modification and distribution.

+I would like to thank everyone for their support over the years.

+Cheers,
+Carsa

+---

 # Caras's Commands v2: The Final Hurrah
 This version two of Carsa's Commands marks the end of a very long journey.